Council of Ministers (Italy)

 The Council of Ministers (Consiglio dei Ministri, CdM) is the principal executive organ of the Government of Italy.
-It comprises the President of the Council (the Prime Minister of Italy), all the ministers, and the undersecretary to the President of the council.
+It comprises the President of the Council (the Prime Minister of Italy), all the ministers, and the Undersecretary to the Prime Minister.
 Deputy ministers (viceministri) and junior ministers (sottosegretari) are part of the government, but are not members of the Council of Ministers.

 History

 The Council of Ministers' origins date to the production of the Albertine Statute by the Kingdom of Sardinia in 1848.
 The Statute, which subsequently became the Constitution of the Kingdom of Italy, did not envision collegial meetings of individual ministers, but simply the existence of ministers as heads of their ministries, responsible for their operations.
 The Council of Ministers subsequently developed as a constitutional convention and the office of the President of the Council emerged from the need to co-ordinate the activities of the individual ministers.

 Formation

 Appointment

 The Office of the Council of Ministers is regulated by the Constitution and consists of: